zspencer/www.zeespencer.com/articles/_posts/2012-11-24-ignorance-and-realism-in-testing.markdown

 ---
+title: Ignorance and Realism in Testing
 layout: article
-title: Ignorance and Realism in Testing
-tags: [published, tdd, bdd, craftsmanship]
+tags: [code, craftsmanship]
 ---

 I was talking through some of my thoughts on applying visual and interaction